1945 Negro World Series: Game 2

-Homestead took an lead midway through the game, but they could not hold it together late.
+Homestead took a lead midway through the game, but they could not hold it together late.
 Buck Leonard started the fourth inning with a single to right field, and Josh Gibson followed him with a double to left field.
 A fielder's choice and a flyout meant that the game was 1-0 with two outs, and a Jelly Jackson single was followed by a ground out to end the threats for more.
 In the fifth, Cool Papa Bell started the inning with a single, and he advanced to second on a sacrifice bunt.
 With two outs and Bell on third, a balk by the pitcher led to Bell scoring what proved to be the final run for the Grays.
 In the seventh, the Buckeyes would tie the score on the strength of hitting and timing.
 Willie Grace started the inning with a home run to right field to make it 2-1.
 Buddy Armour lined a double with one out to center field; with two outs, Eugene Bremer hit a ball to second baseman Jackson that he would bobble and make an error on, which led to Armour scoring.
 Avelino Canizares lined a single to keep the inning alive with two runners on, but Archie Ware hit a flyout to end the threat.
 In the bottom of the ninth inning, Quincy Trouppe started the inning with a double to center field.
 Facing Armour, Wright had one of his pitches go wild, which meant that Trouppe went to third as the potential winning run.
 Armour (who went 1-for-3 in the game) would be walked intentionally afterwards, and he rewarded it by stealing second base not long after.
 Johnnie Cowan (0-for-3 in the game) would then be intentionally walked to load the bases with no out with the pitcher in Gene Bremer to bat.
 He proceeded to line a double to right field, which scored Trouppe, Armour, and Cowan as the Buckeyes snatched Game 2 of the series.